ptorrx/DeepC4Pip/README.txt

 transition relation depends on a value environment and on a function environment.

-DEC has the following properties:
+DEC has the following language properties:

 1) it satisfies type soundness (no well-typed program gets stuck on a non-value, and when a well-typed program terminates it gives a value